How to avoid care home fees

-Currently, anybody with assets (including their house) of more than £23,250 has to fully fund their own care entirely.
-Anybody with over £14,250 has to make contributions to their own care.
+Currently, anybody with assets (including their house) and are moving into a care home, who have more than £23,250, has to fully fund their own care entirely at full cost.
+Anybody with over £14,250 has to make contributions to their own care home costs.

-At the 1997 Labour Party Conference Tony Blair said: “I don’t want a country where the only way pensioners can get long term care is by selling their home.”
-However, since then approximately 20,000 houses per year have been lost, and are currently being lost to fund residential care home fees.
+At the 1997 Labour Party Conference Tony Blair said: “I don’t want a country where the only way pensioners can get long-term care is by selling their home.”
+However, since then approximately 20,000 houses per year have been lost, and are currently being lost to fund nursing home fees.

 Get in touch…